How can I work from home successfully?

 Let me help you out.
 While not perfect I have found a few things that really help me maximize productivity when I work from home.
 They may seem small but for me they are essential to getting anything done.
 Below are my 5 top tips to working from home.

 Wait, I thought the entire point was to avoid a commute?!
 Let’s start by unpacking the three components of your journey to work; the mental stress, the financial cost, and the time loss.
 Now let’s take those three resources and figure out how to use them elsewhere now that they aren’t needed for transportation.

 I wake up at 6:30 am (like I would with a day job), cook a healthy breakfast, and I head to the gym.
 For me, going to the gym is my commute.
 I stress my body instead of my mind, I pay to access a great space, and use my time to achieve my fitness goals.
 It takes about the same resources, but I am using it to self improvement.
 Even if sometimes it’s just a short walk.

 Whenever you work from home for long periods, it’s essential to protect your mental health.
 I prefer to get my day started with an endorphin filled gym session.
-Removing the subway stress sets me up for a great day at my home office.
+We all know a self care routine is vital to protecting our mental health and eliminating stress.
+By removing the subway commute, I avoid headaches and sets me up for a great day at my home office.